Louis, Dauphin of France (born 1729): First marriage

-In 1744, Louis XV negotiated a marriage between his 15-year-old son and the 18-year-old Infanta Maria Teresa Rafaela of Spain, daughter of King Philip V of Spain and Elisabeth Farnese, and first cousin of Louis XV.
+In 1744, Louis XV negotiated a marriage between his 15-year-old son and the Dauphin's own first cousin once removed, the 18-year-old Infanta Maria Teresa Rafaela of Spain, daughter of King Philip V of Spain and Elisabeth Farnese.
 The marriage contract was signed on 13 December 1744; the marriage was celebrated by proxy in Madrid on 18 December and in person at Versailles on 23 February 1745.

 Masked ball at Versailles for the wedding of Louis, Dauphin of France, to María Teresa Rafaela of Spain, 1745.

 Louis, Dauphin of France, in 1750.

 Louis and María Teresa Rafaela were well matched and had a real affection for each other.
 They had one daughter, Princess Marie Thérèse of France (19 July 1746 – 27 April 1748).
 Three days after the birth of their daughter, María Teresa Rafaela died on 22 July 1746.
 Louis was only 16 years old.
 He grieved intensely at the loss of his wife, but his responsibility to provide for the succession to the French crown required he marry again quickly.

 In 1746, Louis received the Order of the Golden Fleece from his father-in-law, King Philip V of Spain.